torodb/stampede/documentation/docs/about.md

 ### MongoDB

-ToroDB Stampede only supports MongoDB 3.2 at the moment.
+ToroDB Stampede only supports MongoDB 3.2 and 3.4 at the moment.

 The following MongoDB features are not yet supported: